niaid/unix/locus/locus.md

 ## Overview

-[Locus website](https://locus.niaid.nih.gov) - if you don't have a Locus server account, the first time you log into the website (using your regular NIH creds), you will get an email telling you how to request an account.
+[Locus website](https://locus.niaid.nih.gov) (must be on NIHVPN) - if you don't have a Locus server account, the first time you log into the website (using your regular NIH creds), you will get an email telling you how to request an account.
 Can also email [NIAIDHPCSUPPORT@niaid.nih.gov](mailto:NIAIDHPCSUPPORT@niaid.nih.gov).
 Locus is intended for use by NIAID staff.

 ### Why do you need HPC?

 Locus is a *H*igh *P*erformance *C*omputing cluster.
 Why do you need it?

-- You need resources (software, power) not available on your local laptop
+- You need resources (software, processing power, memory/RAM) not available on your local laptop
+- You need to run a job that can make use of parallel computing or CPU or GPU or other hardware not available locally
 - You need to run a program (job) that will run for a very long time
-- You need to run a job that can make use of parallel computing
+- You need to run an analysis in a consistent environment that will be available in the future* or that you can share with others

 <img src="img/locus_cluster_fixed.svg" width="65%">